surface streamlines

 | Allow Run | Boolean | Determines whether the module is allowed to execute.
 Set to True to allow this module to run. |

-| Execute | Button | The Execute button forces the module to run even when Allow Run has been turned off. |
+| Execute | Button | Forces the module to run even when Allow Run has been turned off. |

-| Z Scale | Double | The Z Scale is required to ensure that lines are matched to scaled input. |
+| Z Scale | Double | Ensures that output lines are matched to the scaled input. |

-| Velocities | Slope Array | The Velocities table specifies the velocities along the surface at given slopes. |
+| Velocities | Slope Array | Specifies the velocities along the surface at given slopes. |

-| Flow Direction | Choice: Downhill, Uphill, Both | The Flow Direction allows the user to select the direction the lines will flow. |
+| Flow Direction | Choice: Downhill, Uphill, Both | Selects the direction the lines will flow. |

 Terminating Conditions